qtile/qtile/docs/manual/commands/scripting.rst

 ``libqtile.command_client.CommandClient`` can use this connection to dispatch commands to the running instance.
 Commands then appear as methods with the appropriate signature on the ``CommandClient`` object.
-The object hierarchy is described in the :doc:`/manual/commands/index` section of this manual.
-Full command documentation is available through the :doc:`Qtile Shell
+The object hierarchy is described in the :ref:`commands-api` section of this manual.
+Full command documentation is available through the :ref:`Qtile Shell
-</manual/commands/shell/qshell>`.
+<qshell>`.

 Example